jon-michael-c/Basic-Data-Analysis/README.md

 I used `curl -o` to recieve the csv file.
 Then `sort | awk ` to sort and display the data on the terminal.
+Removes the csv file when completed to save space.

 Expected Output: